atulpandeygithub/atulpersonalrapo/README.md

 # atulpersonalrapo
-this is my first repositorty
+this is my first repositorty.
+author -atul pandey